cor3ntin/wg21-1/deducing-this.md

 };
 ```

 It's not like this is a complicated function.
 Far from.
-But more or less repeating the same code four times, or artificial delgation to avoid doing so, is the kind of thing that begs for a rewrite.
+But more or less repeating the same code four times, or artificial delegation to avoid doing so, is the kind of thing that begs for a rewrite.
 Except we can't really.
 We _have_ to implement it this way.
 It seems like we should be able to abstract away the qualifiers.
 And we can... sort of.
 As a non-member function, we simply don't have this problem:

 ```
 template <typename T>